arpitgo4/Express-React-Scaffold/README.md

 ```

 ### Proxy Middleware
-Client's development process will proxy all the API requests with '/api' in the URL to the backend server. 'devServer.js' is in the 'client/src' directory, which will provide all the hot loading functionality and proxy the API calls to the backend server process behind the scenes.
+Client's development process will proxy all the API requests with '/api' in the URL to the backend server. 'devServer.js' is in the 'client/src' directory starts server at http://localhost:3000, which will provide all the hot loading functionality and proxy the API calls to the backend server process behind the scenes.
 React-Hot-Loader is used to hot load the components without losing the current state or refreshing the browser.
 Redux store maintains all the state of the application in the single state object.

 Refer to the [react-hot-boilerplate](https://github.com/gaearon/react-hot-boilerplate) for further description.